High-resolution chirplet transform: from parameters analysis to parameters combination: Window shape analysis of CT and its rotation-window extension

 \end{lemma}

 The proof of Lemma 1 is similar to the result in [16,18] for the spectrogram.

-From Lemma 1, we can know that the window shape, as a TF filter or kernel, is critical because it determines the energy distribution of the CT in multi-component non-stationary signal analysis.
+From Lemma 1, we can know that the shape of the window, as a TF filter or kernel, is critical because it determines the energy distribution of the CT in multi-component non-stationary signal analysis.
 A matching one with the TF feature of an observed signal can help for obtaining a high-resolution TF representation [54,56,58,59].

 To further analyze the effect of chirp-based window on CT, we consider a concrete window, i.e., the Gaussian window $g(t)={(\sqrt{2\pi}\sigma)}^{-\frac{1}{2}}\mathrm{e}^{-\frac{t^2}{2\sigma^2}}$ ($\sigma>0$ is the variance of the window), as this function leads to the optimal TF resolution and based on it the analytic expression of some TF transformations is easy to compute.
 Denote the chirp-based Gaussian window as